 (1) The Pastor is entitled to apply for sick leave of up to 120 calendar days during a cycle of three years on full pay and thereafter for another 120 calendar days on half pay.
 In exceptional cases Church Council can extend this period by up to 30 calendar days.

-(2) If sick leave referred to in section 39(1) exceeds three calendar days the Pastor shall submit a medical certificate together with his application.
+(2) If sick leave referred to in Section 39(1) exceeds three calendar days the Pastor shall submit a medical certificate together with his application.

 Section 40 Annual Leave